 In addition, since BA and Hill Climbing algorithm is a new hybrid algorithm.
 Hence, we conducted a benchmarking to test performance of a hybrid of BA and Hill Climbing algorithm (BH).
 As BA is looking for the maximum, the functions are inverted before the algorithm is applied.
-The De Jong, Martin & Gaddy, and Griewangk functions are used in this paper.
+The De Jong and Martin & Gaddy functions are used in this paper.
 Table 4 shows the mathematical representation of the functions.
-Table 5 shows mean and standard deviation (STD) of the three functions, De Jong, Martin & Gaddy, and Griewangk, tested on both original BA and BH.
+Table 5 shows mean and standard deviation (STD) of the both functions, De Jong and Martin & Gaddy, tested on both original BA and BH.
+As seen from the results, both BHFBA and BH performed better than other algorithms.
+It can be concluded that the capability of Hill Climbing algorithm in finding local optimum improved the performance of the original BA.
+The original BA with the problem of repetitive iterations of the algorithm in local search where each bee keep searching until the best possible answer is reached.
+Our proposed BHFBA solved the problem by implementing Hill Climbing algorithm into the local search part.
+Hill Climbing algorithm is a powerful local search algorithm which attempts to find a better solution by incrementally changing a single element of the solution until no further improvements can be found, the search process is recorded so the process is not repeated.
+Furthermore, one of the advantages of Hill Climbing algorithm is it can return a valid solution even if it is interrupted at any time before it ends.